Nexmo/station/_extend/ibm-watson-speech-to-text.md

 ## Usage
 This code shows how to send audio from the [Nexmo Voice API Websocket](https://developer.nexmo.com/voice/voice-api/guides/websockets) to  [Watson Speech-to-text](https://www.ibm.com/watson/services/speech-to-text/), it allows you obtain real time transcription of the callers speech.

-Currently this is open source example code which is designed for you to build out from, you might pass the text to a bot platform, transcribe a call to notes or it to collect information from callers into your sytems directly.
+Currently this is open source example code which is designed for you to build out from, you might pass the text to a bot platform, transcribe a call to notes or it to collect information from callers into your systems directly.

 ## Resources
 * [GitHub Repository](https://github.com/nexmo-community/voice-watson-speechtotext)